erodola/DLAI-s2-2023/README.md

 Course material, 2nd semester a.y.
 2022/2023, Dept. of Computer Science

 ### News
+- **10/05/2023:** Due to logistic issues, **today's lecture will be held remotely** through a pre-recorded video; please scroll down to download the video.
+Apologies for the inconvenience, and please feel free to reach out to the Professor if you have any questions.
 - **07/05/2023:** Please fill out the OPIS questionnaire (instructions [here](https://www.uniroma1.it/sites/default/files/field_file_allegati/guided_path_to_access_student_s_opinions_questionnaire_2022_2023.pdf)).
 The code for this course is 2YSAJJWX.
 - **07/05/2023:** The **midterm grades** are now published.
 - **26/04/2023:** The **midterm sheet** is now published.
 Students who wish to have their answers checked must deliver **by today at 15:15** via email (rodola@di.uniroma1.it).